 If your employer offers you work for no more than 26 weeks at a time, at least twice a year, and usually offers the work to people who have worked for them recently (for example, if you are a supply teacher), then even if you do not return to work after a period of sickness or time off due to pregnancy, that period may still count towards your 26 weeks of employment.

-Can I continue to receive SMP if I go back to work?
+Can I continue to get SMP if I go back to work?

-If you go back to work to your old employer or if you start working for a new employer after the birth, your SMP entitlement ceases immediately and irrevocably, from the beginning of the week in which you starts such work.
-There are strict rules on work during maternity leave that you need to check.
+If you go back to work for your old employer or if you start working for a new employer after the birth, your SMP entitlement stops from the beginning of the week in which you starts such work.

 There are some exceptions on work during maternity leave – such as self-employment work – that mean you may be able to work while still receiving SMP.